Andarius/piou/README.md

 ![example](https://github.com/Andarius/piou/raw/master/docs/sub-cmd-output.png)

+## Complete example

-Here is a more complete example:
+Here is a more complete example that you can try  by running `python -m piou.test`

 ```python
 from piou import Cli, Option